 “I host a lot of get-togethers in my home and my dog “works the room” begging for treats.
 Most of my guests know not to feed him, but I’m nervous he’ll lap up the alcoholic beverages left unattended without my knowledge.
 How much alcohol is too much?
 Are some alcohols more dangerous to dogs than others?
 Lastly, what do I do if my dog does drink alcohol?” -Party Animal

-Dear PA: Alcohol toxicity is not as common as you may think, because dogs are not innately drawn to alcoholic beverages.
+Dear PA: Alcohol toxicity is not as common as you may think, because dogs are not naturally drawn to alcoholic beverages.
 However, accidents can happen.
 Just as with humans, the safety issue is not with the type of alcohol your dog consumes but rather, how much was consumed.
 For example, hard liquor, wine, and craft beer contain higher alcohol levels than lite beer.

 The amount of ethanol needed to cause intoxication varies depending on its concentration in the substance ingested.
 The published oral lethal dose in dogs is 5.5 to 7.9 g/kg of 100% ethanol.
 One milliliter of ethanol is equal to 0.789 g.

-Ethanol Concentrations In Drinks & Household Products
+Ethanol Concentrations in Drinks & Household Products

 |SUBSTANCE||PROOF||% ETHANOL BY VOLUME|